alexisfcote/docker-compose-flask-hosting/README.md

 Flask Docker Gunicorn Sample
 ============================

 Sample Docker setup using Flask, Gunicorn, and Nginx.
-Static files can be hosted in static_host folder, and in each app*/static folder.
+Static files can be hosted in static_host folder, and in each app*/static folder. app2 includes a redis database

 # Setup